prateekkumarweb/haskell-8/src/ludo/README.md

 ### Running Instructions

 * Install Haskell
-* Install Gloss (A Haskell graphics library) by typing in terminal
+* Install Gloss (A Haskell graphics library) by using the command :

 ```
 cabal install gloss